atyalexyoung/data-loom/docs/getting-started.md

     - STORAGE_PATH sets the path to location of where the persistent storage actually keeps its files (e.g. .db file for sqlite).
 The default is under "/tmp/data/"

     - PORT_NUMBER sets the port number that the server will serve on.
 The default is 8080.

-4. Run the server and it will be on port 8080 by default.
-Configuration for this is planned.
+4. Run the server and it will be on port 8080 by default or whatever you configured it to be on.

 ## Using C# Client
 NOTE: This is planned to be a NuGet package, but isn't currently.
 1. Build the SDK at /sdks/csharp/DataLoom.SDK/
 2. See the [C# SDK documentation](/docs/csharp-client.md) file for how to use the C# specific SDK.

 ## Raw Web Socket Connection
 If there isn't an SDK for a particular langauge you want to use, then you can still use the service by manually connecting to the server.